timescale/docs/use-timescale/query-data/advanced-analytic-queries.md

 ---
 title: Perform advanced analytic queries
-excerpt: Perform advanced data analysis using native PostgreSQL queries and TimescaleDB hyperfunctions
+excerpt: Perform advanced data analysis using native PostgreSQL queries and Timescale hyperfunctions
 products: [cloud, mst, self_hosted]
 keywords: [queries, hyperfunctions, analytics]
 ---

 # Perform advanced analytic queries

-You can use TimescaleDB for a variety of analytical queries.
-Some of these queries are native PostgreSQL, and some are additional functions provided by TimescaleDB.
+You can use Timescale for a variety of analytical queries.
+Some of these queries are native PostgreSQL, and some are additional functions provided by Timescale.
 This section contains the most common and useful analytic queries.

 ## Calculate the median and percentile